Presidency of Benjamin Harrison

-Benjamin Harrison's tenure as the president of the United States lasted from March 4, 1889, until March 4, 1893.
-Harrison, a Republican from Indiana, took office as the 23rd United States president after defeating Democratic incumbent President Grover Cleveland in the 1888 election.
-Four years later he was defeated for re-election by Cleveland in the 1892 presidential election, and became the first U.S. president to be succeeded in office by his predecessor.
+Benjamin Harrison's tenure as the president of the United States began on March 4, 1889, when he was inaugurated as the nation's 23rd president, and ended on March 4, 1893.
+Harrison, a Republican from Indiana, took office following his victory over Democratic incumbent President Grover Cleveland in the 1888 presidential election.
+His presidency ended following his re-election defeat in the 1892 presidential election to Cleveland, and became the first U.S. president to be succeeded in office by his predecessor.

 Harrison and the Republican-controlled 51st United States Congress (derided by Democrats as the "Billion Dollar Congress") enacted the most ambitious domestic agenda of the late-nineteenth century.
 Hallmarks of his administration include the McKinley Tariff, which imposed historic protective trade rates, and the Sherman Antitrust Act, which empowered the federal government to investigate and prosecute trusts.
 Due in large part to surplus revenues from the tariffs, federal spending reached one billion dollars for the first time during his term.
 Harrison facilitated the creation of the National Forests through an amendment to the General Revision Act (1891), and substantially strengthened and modernized the United States Navy.
 He proposed, in vain, federal education funding as well as voting rights enforcement for African Americans in the South.
 Harrison's presidency saw the addition of six new states, more than any other president.
 In foreign affairs, Harrison vigorously promoted American exports, sought tariff reciprocity in Latin America, and worked to increase U.S. influence across the Pacific.